Wondering how best to choose a mobile app marketing agency?

-We’ve talked to Gabe Kwakyi, a founder of the mobile app marketing agency Incipia, to find out when it’s a right time to outsource app marketing to an agency, how agencies do mobile marketing and what they do to avoid miscommunication with clients.
+When it’s a right time to outsource app marketing to an agency?
+How to choose a mobile app marketing company?
+How agencies do mobile marketing and what they do to avoid miscommunication with clients?

 Mobile app marketing agencies are firms that you can outsource part or all of your marketing needs to.
-Many agencies service a wide variety of marketing channels, but some specialize in select services (like Incipia in keyword-based marketing, or Bamboo in paid social).
+Many agencies service a wide variety of marketing channels, but some specialize in select services.

 These days there are also many growth strategy agencies, which focus on the AARRR stack (user acquisition, activation, retention, referral, revenue), rather than solely acquisition, which is the most common agency remit.